n-donati/CanvasMD/README.md

 - **File Submission**: Upload and submit files for assignments directly from your local machine.
 - **User-Friendly Interface**: Navigate through menus using arrow keys and enter key.
 - **Offline Settings**: Configure and save preferences for a personalized experience.

-## Why Use CanvasMD?

-1. **Efficiency**: Quickly access your courses and assignments without waiting for web pages to load.
-2. **Distraction-Free**: Focus on your tasks without the clutter of a full web interface.
-3. **Terminal Integration**: Seamlessly integrate Canvas interactions into your existing terminal workflow.
-4. **Keyboard-Centric**: Perfect for users who prefer keyboard navigation over mouse interactions.
-5. **Low-Bandwidth**: Ideal for situations where you have limited internet connectivity.

 ## Getting Started